2020 Scholarship Opportunity:Write a Winning Essay about Privacy

 spelling and grammar (5 points)

 Timeline Complete the pre-quiz, attend a presentation, take the post-quiz, and submit your essay by March 31, 2020.
 The winning student and honorable mentions will be announced at the National LifeSmarts Championship.
 If the winning student is attending Nationals, they will be asked to read their essay during the lunch on Sunday, April 26.
 For questions, contact your LifeSmarts Coach or visit https://lifesmarts.org/hands-on-privacy/

-After attending a Hands-On Privacy Workshop and earning her Mobile Privacy patch, she won the second annual Identity Theft Resource Center and CyberScout essay scholarship competition.
-San Diego Girl Scout, Esha was awarded the $2,500 scholarship at the PrivacyXChange forum in Las Vegas, where she spoke on stage about her winning essay and future goals to more than 200 industry experts.
+After taking the hands-on privacy quizzes and submitting her essay, Annika won the Identity Theft Resource Center & LifeSmarts essay scholarship competition.
+Annika was awarded the $2,000 scholarship at the LifeSmarts Nationals Competition in Orlando, Florida, where she spoke on stage about her winning essay and future goals to more than 300 students and coaches.

 Hands-On Privacy with Your Mobile Apps